Top 50 English Language Films Of 2015

 41. The Revenant | Director: Alejandro González Iñárritu.

-A sorrow stricken Hugh Glass walks, crawls and dies a little to get the devil by his throat.
+A sorrow-stricken Hugh Glass walks, crawls and dies a little to get the devil by his throat.
 A gory, breathtaking and absolutely terrifying portrayal of survival and revenge.
-Alejandro González Iñárritu’s The Revenant features one of the most stunning camera-works by Emmanuel Lubezki.
+Alejandro González Iñárritu’s The Revenant features one of the most stunning camera-work by Emmanuel Lubezki.
 His shots present a cold-blooded, brutal and violent scenery which feel like a traumatizing dance of death.
 Leonardo Dicaprio gives it his all and is exceedingly matched by Tom Hardy’s uni-dimensional role.

 40. The Big Short | Director: Adam McKay.